hunterkingsbeer/345-Project/README.md

 Receipted is a receipt scanning application that intuitively categorizes receipts based on the body text within.
 Made for COSC345's full year project.
+CURRENTLY IN THE PROCESS OF BETA DEVELOPMENT.
+FEATURES MAY NOT FUNCTION AS EXPECTED.

 ### Running the application:
 This app has been developed using an iPhone 11 Pro, however it should run on any device running iOS 7 and above.